mlyu2000/secure_loan_verification_demo/README.md

   without this the `bank-credit` skill is missing and memo drafting degrades.
 - Icon: `nemoclaw-icon.png` (repo root — used as the UI app-tile logo)

-Push it to chartmuseum, then in the PCAI UI: Frameworks → *Import framework* (BYOA) → select the `nemoclaw` chart → fill in values (`ezua.virtualService.endpoint` with `${DOMAIN_NAME}`, the LLM endpoint `litellm.baseUrl` + `litellm.model` + `litellm.apiKey` (API key is entered directly in the values form), `gateway.token`) → *Deploy*.
+Push it to chartmuseum, then in the PCAI UI: Frameworks → *Import framework* → select the `nemoclaw` chart → fill in values (`ezua.virtualService.endpoint` with `${DOMAIN_NAME}`, the LLM endpoint `litellm.baseUrl` + `litellm.model` + `litellm.apiKey`
+(API key is entered directly in the values form), `gateway.token`) → *Deploy*.